 John McLaren Park is the second largest park in the city of San Francisco, surpassed only by Golden Gate Park.
 Located in the city’s southernmost region, the park is considered something of a hidden gem by locals and city natives.
-According to San Francisco Parks and Recreation, hundreds of dogs and their owners visit the park every day to run and roam free in the off-leash dog play areas.
+In total, McLaren Park is spread out over 315 acres, and best of all for San Francisco pups, there's two separate off-leash dog play areas!

-Remarkably, the majority of the park’s plant and animal life is naturally occurring and well-preserved, making it feel much more like a small national or state park than the public city-funded park that it is.
-You and your dog will love exploring this park, and it is truly an experience simply to visit.
+Outside of the off leash areas, your dog can explore more of McLaren Park on leash, including its 7 miles of trails.
+The majority of the park’s plant and animal life is naturally occurring and well-preserved, making it feel much more like a small national or state park than the public city-funded park that it is.
+You and your dog will love exploring this park, as it is truly an experience to remember.